 Since they have been teaching drama many of their students have moved on to pursue acting careers through post-secondary education.
 Students have been accepted to such theatre programs as Humber, Sheridan, York, George Brown, Ryerson, Fanshawe, Niagara College and Brock University.
 While still attending the drama school, acting students have worked with the professional company at Shaw Festival Theatre playing roles in ‘The Children’s Hour’, ‘All My Sons’, ‘The Man Who Came To Dinner’, 'Cat On A Hot Tin Roof', 'My Fair Lady', 'Ragtime' and 'A Man and Some Women' to name a few.

 They have done much work in the community, teaching workshops at various public schools, YMCA in Niagara Falls, St. Catharines & Grimsby, the Early Years Childhood Education Centre (where they taught teachers how to teach drama) and various local church and community groups.

 The instructors, Colin & Lori Scears, have been involved on stage and behind the scenes with the Firehall Theatre, Rainbow Productions, Port Colborne Operatic Society, Garden City Productions and Studio Seven Theatre in Toronto where Colin trained with professional actors.
 Colin was also a co-founder of the very successful Thorold Community Theatre.

 Lori has worked professionally as a singer/musical theatre performer and also trained privately in New York State.
-They formed ‘The Victorian Carollers’, a professional vocal group, performing at Niagara Square, Pen Centre, Seaway Mall, The Winter Festival of Lights, the Niagara-on-the-Lake Candelight Stroll as well as many private functions.
+They formed ‘The Victorian Carollers’, a professional vocal group, performing at Niagara Square, Pen Centre, Seaway Mall, the Winter Festival of Lights, the Niagara-on-the-Lake Candlelight Stroll as well as many private functions.